 Important: If you trigger the bring-forward rules during the 2015/2016 or the 2016/2017 years, and you don’t fully utilise your bring-forward cap before 1 July 2017, then your bring-forward cap will be subject to transitional rules.
 For an explanation of the bring-forward rules, see later in the article.
-For more information about the transitional rules, see SuperGuide article Bring-forward rule: 10 super facts you should know and New $100,000 cap: Cut to non-concessional contributions cap.
+For more information about the transitional rules, see SuperGuide articles Bring-forward rule: 10 super facts you should know and New $100,000 cap: Cut to non-concessional contributions cap.

-What are non-concessional (after-tax) contributions and what are the limits?
+What are non-concessional (after-tax) contributions?

 Non-concessional superannuation contributions are more popularly known as after-tax contributions.
 You may even hear them called ‘undeducted’ contributions.
 Such super contributions are subject to a contributions cap, which sets an annual limit on the amount of non-concessional (after-tax) contributions that you can make.

-The current legislated rules impose an annual cap of $180,000 for one year (1 July through to 30 June), and the Coalition government has introduced an annual non-concessional contributions cap of $100,000 from 1 July 2017.
+For the 2017/2018 year: The Coalition government has introduced an annual non-concessional contributions cap of $100,000 from 1 July 2017.